-The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media

-Monday through Friday

-If \leq 3 organisms then Genus/species.
-If \geq 3 organisms - no identification (hold organism for 10 days).

-No growth after seven (7) days incubation.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: If $\leq$ 3 organisms then Genus/species.
+If $\geq$ 3 organisms - no identification (hold organism for 10 days).
+Reference Range: No growth after seven (7) days incubation.
+Additional Information: N/A Purpose of Test: Assist Medical Examiner to establish the cause of death.
+Method: Culture, biochemical, and MALDI-TOF.
+Interfering Substances: Antibiotic therapy Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A

-N/A

-Assist Medical Examiner to establish the cause of death.

-Culture, biochemical, and MALDI-TOF.

-Antibiotic therapy

-MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205

-N/A

 TEST: Bordetella Pertussis Culture Synonym: Pertussis, Whooping cough; B. pertussis culture, PCR Laboratory/Phone: Microbiology: 443-681-3952 Turnaround Time: 7-10 days [from receipt in the Laboratory], preliminary as soon as positive is detected.
 Specimen Required: Nasopharyngeal aspirates or nasopharyngeal swabs are both acceptable.
 Throat swabs are less suitable since B. pertussis exhibits tropism for ciliated respiratory epithelium, which is not found in the pharynx.
 However, throat swabs may be suitable for PCR diagnosis.
 DacronTM swabs are to be used for both culture and PCR.
-Cotton-tipped swabs are to be avoided since they contain fatty acids that are toxic and may inhibit the growth of B. pertussis.
+Cotton-tipped swabs are to be avoided since they contain fatty acids that are toxic and may inhibit the growth of B. pertussis .
 Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Culture: Nasopharyngeal specimen on DacronTM swab inserted in Regan-Lowe transport media.
 PCR: Nasopharyngeal specimen on DacronTM swab, submitted in Regan-Lowe transport media.
 Specimen Volume (Minimum): N/A Collect: Collect according to kit instructions.
 To order Pertussis culture kit, call 443-681-3777.
 Use DacronTM-tipped swabs only.
-1. Remove swabs from sterile package.
-2. Infants and young children should be supine.
+Remove swabs from sterile package.
+Infants and young children should be supine.
 The infant/child's head must be held immobile by an assistant.
-3. Pass two (2) swabs simultaneously through one nostril and gently along the floor of the nasopharyngeal cavity until it reaches the posterior nares.
-NOTE: Do not force swabs .
+Pass two (2) swabs simultaneously through one nostril and gently along the floor of the nasopharyngeal cavity until it reaches the posterior nares.
+NOTE: Do not force swabs.
 Obstructions may be due to septal deviation.
-4. Gently rotate both swabs together and leave in nasopharynx for 15 to 30 seconds to absorb mucus.
+Gently rotate both swabs together and leave in nasopharynx for 15 to 30 seconds to absorb mucus.
 Repeat procedure through other nostril using the same two (2) swabs.
-6. Place each swab into a separate tube of transport media, run the swab (streak) up the agar and then put the swab into the media.
-7. Label both transport tubes with patient's name and place each tube back into the ziploc bag.
+Place each swab into a separate tube of transport media, run the swab (streak) up the agar and then put the swab into the media.
+Label both transport tubes with patient's name and place each tube back into the Ziploc bag.
 Continued Next Page>